brandondocusen/IncentivesAPP/README.md

 # IncentivesAPP
 This is a web app that incentivizes and rewards desirable behavior from the end-user.
 Work in progress!
+There will be no more public updates to this repository.

 Currently using Java, Javascript, HTML and XML